krzentner/language-world/data/gpt-3.5-turbo/goal_md/faucet-open-3.md

 To turn the faucet left reliably, the robot should perform the following steps:
     Steps: 1.
-Put the gripper around the faucet knob 2.
-Turn the knob left until the faucet is open First, put the gripper around the faucet knob.
+Put gripper around faucet handle  2.
+Turn gripper left to open the faucet To open the faucet, we need to grab the handle with the gripper.
-    - When the robot's gripper is not around the faucet knob, move the robot's gripper until the robot's gripper is around the faucet knob
+    - When the robot's gripper is not around the faucet handle, move the robot's gripper until the robot's gripper is around the faucet handle
-    Turn the knob left until the faucet is fully open.
+Once we have a good grip on the handle, we can turn the handle left to open the faucet.
-    - While the faucet is not fully open, turn the faucet knob left, making sure to not turn it too far and cause water to overflow.
+    - When the robot's gripper is around the faucet handle, turn the gripper left to open the faucet